 One of my students is an alternate for the CLS Program.
 When can they expect to hear a final decision, and what are their odds of becoming a finalist?

 Once initial CLS finalist notifications are sent in late February or early March, finalists have about two weeks to either accept or decline the award.
 Alternates are not ranked, but are promoted with approval from the Department of State on a rolling basis until all scholarship spots are filled.
 The number of students promoted from alternate to finalist status varies from year to year and from language to language depending on how many finalists decline the scholarship.
 It’s impossible to predict the likelihood of any student’s promotion to finalist.
-There is no official cut-off date for the promotion of finalists other than the date that each summer institute is scheduled to arrive in Washington, D.C. for pre-departure orientation.
+There is no official cut-off date for the promotion of finalists other than the start of each summer institute.